Bon Jovi

 In 1992, the band returned with the double-platinum Keep the Faith, which included the hit "Bed of Roses".
 This was followed by their biggest-selling and longest-charting single "Always" in 1994.
 The album These Days (1995), showcased a more mature sound.
 Following a second hiatus, their 2000 album Crush, particularly the lead single, "It's My Life", successfully introduced the band to a younger audience.
 The platinum albums Have a Nice Day (2005) and Lost Highway (2007) saw the band incorporate elements of country music into some songs, including the 2006 single "Who Says You Can't Go Home", which won the band a Grammy Award and became the first single by a rock band to reach No. 1 on the country charts.
 The Circle (2009) marked a return to the band's rock sound.
 The band further success touring, with the 2005–06 Have a Nice Day Tour and 2007–08 Lost Highway Tour ranking among the Top 20 highest-grossing concert tours of the 2000s.
 After releasing Because We Can in 2013, lead guitarist Richie Sambora left the band, just before a concert during the supporting tour to spend more time with family.
 The band released their first studio album without Sambora, This House Is Not for Sale in 2016, touring it in 2017–19.
 Their album 2020 was reworked to include songs inspired by the COVID-19 pandemic and George Floyd protests.

 Bon Jovi has been credited with bridging "the gap between heavy metal and pop with style and ease".
 The band has released 16 studio albums, five compilations and three live albums.
-They have sold more than 130 million records worldwide, making them one of the best-selling American rock bands, and performed 3000 concerts in 50 countries for 34 million fans.
+They have sold more than 130 million records worldwide, making them one of the best-selling American rock bands, and performed 3000 concerts in 50 countries in front of a total audience of 34 million people.
 Bon Jovi was inducted into the UK Music Hall of Fame in 2006, and the US Rock and Roll Hall of Fame in 2018.
 The band received the Award of Merit at the American Music Awards in 2004.